8 Absolute Laws of Employer Branding

 4. Law of an Effective EVP

-Your Employee Value Proposition(EVP) encourages your employees to publicize your brand message.
-As Patty Silbert, President of Newton Talent puts it, "[Your] EVP defines how you would like to be perceived by your employees and the candidate community."
-The perception your employees have about your brand is vital to them relaying a positive message to their community, which is the potential candidate community.
-The bottom line employees will transmit a potent EVP to their peers, and that will attract the right talent for your company and retain that talent.
+Your Employee Value Proposition(EVP) encourages employees to publicize your brand message.
+As Patty Silbert, President of Aspirant, puts it, "[Your] EVP defines how you would like to be perceived by your employees and the candidate community."
+Your employees' perception of your brand is vital to them relaying a positive message to their community, which is the potential candidate community.
+The bottom line is that employees will transmit a potent EVP to their peers, and that will attract the right talent for your company and retain that talent.

 She also emphasized the five core elements of creating a compelling EVP.
 These elements include: